Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the initial value
+### Setting the initial value

-To set the initial value of the select, pass the `value` property to the select
+Use the `defaultValue` property to set the initial value of the select.
-machine's context.

 > The `value` property must be an array of strings.
 If selecting a single value,
 > pass an array with a single string.